Vittalbigamudra/bp26/README.md

 #1 Use npm install and npm run dev (or bun :thumbsdown:)

-© 2026 Vittal Bigamudra and contributors.
+Copyright © 2026 Vittal Bigamudra.
+All rights reserved.
-Primary author: Vittal Bigamudra.

-This project is the original work of Vittal Bigamudra, with minor contributions from other collaborators.
-All substantial code, architecture, backend logic, frontend logic, database design, and project direction were created by Vittal Bigamudra.

-Redistribution, modification, or presentation of this project as someone else's work is strictly prohibited without explicit written permission from the primary author.
+This software and all associated files, source code, assets, and documentation (collectively, the “Software”) are the exclusive property of Vittal Bigamudra.

+No part of this Software may be used, copied, modified, merged, published, distributed, sublicensed, sold, or otherwise exploited in any form, in whole or in part, without the express written permission of the copyright holder.

+Unauthorized use, reproduction, or distribution of this Software is strictly prohibited and may result in civil and criminal penalties.

-I do not claim copyright over the small CSS contributions written by other authors; those specific lines may be reused freely.
-These minimal contributions do not grant any contributor ownership or authorship over the project as a whole.
+Minor CSS contributions by other authors remain their own property.
+These contributions do not grant any contributor ownership or authorship rights over the Software as a whole.

+This Software is provided solely for review and personal study.
+Any attempt to present, submit, or claim this Software as the work of anyone other than Vittal Bigamudra is strictly prohibited and constitutes copyright infringement and academic misconduct.